Laptop announced date: 28th February 2021

 [Note - check that monitor display connectors are compatible between a monitor and a laptop before purchase]

 Incidentally our price track research shows us that a good gaming mouse is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons.
 Its price tag today is $12.99 and is topping our price tracking charts as a best value mouse.
-Price watching this mouse shows that it has had a price drop by $37 during the past couple of weeks, which gives us more reason to select it to go with today’s laptop.
-Our mice price tracker had this mouse marked at its lowest price on 15th Aug 2020, where it cost $11.99.
+This mouse has also dropped its price by $37 during the past two weeks, which is a solid reason for us to select it with this laptop.
+Looking over our tracked prices for this mouse, it was at its lowest price on 15th Aug 2020, which had it priced at $11.99.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|